 SBIR & STTR awards

 If your CMP relates to a SBIR or STTR project, specific terms will apply at both the proposal stage and the award stage.
 For detailed information, please see the COI guidance for SBIR/STTR projects.

 Protecting the rights and welfare of human research participants is an important role for all research personnel and the university.
 External commitments and financial interests that compromise or appear to compromise the rights and well-being of human research participants are therefore the subject of special scrutiny.
 For detailed information about COI requirements related to human subjects research, please click here.

 Cornell University supports the efforts of its research personnel to participate in the development and dissemination of Cornell intellectual property by pursuing relationships with existing business entities and forming start-up companies.
 At the same time, the University must identify and appropriately manage potential conflicts of interest arising from these relationships to ensure the integrity of the research process, the unbiased and effective development of University IP, and the protection of its students.
 For guidelines on appropriate involvement in start-ups, please click here.

 Can a Conflict Management Plan be appealed?

-Once a reporter has been notified that the FCOIC has decided to implement a CMP, they have two weeks to either agree to the plan in writing, or to submit a written request to appeal all of a part of the CMP.
-The FCOIC has the authority to review appeals, and to either affirm their decision, or amend the CMP.
-If the reporter disagrees with the FCOIC’s decision at this stage, they may submit a written request for reconsideration to the Vice Provost for Research.
+Once a reporter has been notified that the FCOIC has decided to implement a CMP, they have two weeks to either agree to the plan in writing or to submit a written request to appeal all of a part of the CMP.
+The FCOIC has the authority to review appeals, and to either affirm their decision or amend the CMP.
+If the reporter disagrees with the FCOIC’s decision at this stage, they may submit a written request for reconsideration to the Vice President for Research & Innovation.
 The VPR may recommend to the FCOIC that a requirement be removed or changed, but may not require that the FCOIC alter or remove a requirement.
-The VPR has discretion to add requirements to any CMP.
+The VPR has the discretion to add requirements to any CMP.

 What are the consequences of not complying with a Conflict Management Plan?